LEARN HARDWARE FIRMWARE AND SOFTWARE DESIGN - BRIEF DESCRIPTION

 firmware ones, since they need to work together.

-Since Software Design is the most complex part in LHFSD book, it will be
+Because Software Design is the most complex part in LHFSD5 book, it shall be

 In ED5RV07EN_15 Source Code Package,